cmk/rings/README.md

 mempty >< a ≡ mempty --2
 ```

-See `Data.Semiring.Property` for a detailed specification of the laws.
+See `Data.Ring.Property` for a detailed specification of the laws.

 Perhaps the easiest way to demonstrate the differences between the three families is through their respective universal folds: